Link Search Menu Expand Document

 Usability

-You need to handle the result of ExecuteQueryMultiple into a variable and manage the extraction via Extrac()
+Assign the result of ExecuteQueryMultiple to a variable and extract results using the Extract() method.

 using (var connection = new SqlConnection(connectionString))